Schloss Richmond: Park

 Over the years, the original design was modified and adapted to the tastes of the respective era.
 From 1830, Duke Wilhelm employed the court gardener Johann Christian Burmester to expand the park significantly.
 Between 1833 and 1838, more buildings were added – the Ducal Villa and Schloss Neu-Richmond or Williams Castle (which no longer exists).
 In addition, larger water areas and an island were created.

 The park has been open to the public since 1964.
-The nearly four-acre park, largely neglected after the end of the Second World War, was reconstructed in 1987 after the historic original design.
+The nearly four-acre park, largely neglected after the end of World War II in Europe, was reconstructed in 1987 after the historic original design.

 Miscellaneous

 The castle is not open every day and can only be visited with a guide.
 Only the state rooms on the ground floor (the three on the diagonal and two smaller rooms facing the gardens on either side of the diagonal) are accessible to the public, because the first floor is a private residence.

 In 1871, a Braunschweig brewery was named after the castle's popular name, Feldschlößchen.
 A travelling brewer from Braunschweig took the name to Switzerland and founded the Feldschlösschen brewery in Rheinfelden in 1876.

 Since 1982, the Gerstäcker Museum has been housed in the former guard and kitchen house.